Is parental smacking now a criminal offence in Scotland?

 No. Most reasonable people know there is a big difference between child abuse and loving parental discipline.

 A parent who gives their three-year-old a light smack to impress upon them the importance of not running out into the road should not be treated as a child abuser.
+The 85% of Scottish adults who were smacked know that their parents were not child abusers.

 Those seeking a smacking ban often deliberately muddle smacking with ‘hitting’.
 With good parents reasonable chastisement will not be done in anger but in a controlled manner and with an accompanying explanation as necessary.
 Parents use a range of approaches to discipline their children.
 It is often the case that parents don’t feel the need to smack their child at all, but for most parents smacking is one form of loving discipline among many.
 Most people regard this as legitimate and reasonable.